sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_094344084.jpg)

 We really couldn't figure this one out.
-The wood was wrapped in thin steel (to prevent rotting, we assumed), buty why use the wood at all?
+The wood was wrapped in thin steel (to prevent rotting, we assumed), but why use the wood at all?
 It wasn't a big span...the brick could have done it in compression.

 ![Alt text](/images/travel4/PXL_20231126_094449108.jpg)